-However, starting a career in linguistics can be quite overwhelming with the various job opportunities available in the field.
-This article aims to list down the different career paths available to linguistics majors.
-It will discuss the most popular linguistics jobs, their average salaries, and the required credentials for each career.
+That said, achieving career goals in linguistics can be rewarding, especially with the various job opportunities available in the field.
+From jobs as a linguist, writer, or speech therapist, this article discusses in detail some of the most popular linguistics jobs, their average salaries, and the required credentials for each career path.

 Simply put, linguistics is the study of language structure, usage, and context (University of Arizona, n.d.).
 In a broader sense, it offers three kinds of knowledge pertaining to language, namely general ideas, theoretical models, and language system analyses (Hudson, 2004).